-Playground is an exhibition for children taking place at Site Gallery from 1-11 July this summer.
+Playground was an exhibition for children taking place at Site Gallery from 1-11 July this summer.

-Playground has invited some of the world’s most innovative artists, developers and companies specialising in creative and interactive play to show their cutting-edge projects.
-All the exciting activities you can take part in are listed below.
+We invited some of the world’s most innovative artists, developers and companies specialising in creative and interactive play to show their cutting-edge projects with the theme of What If?

 Augmented Reality PlaySpace (ARPS) is an interactive and physical installation in which people can move physical objects and watch their virtual counterparts do incredible things on screen.

 Maria is a globe-trotting antique restorer, and when she arrives in the sun-soaked town of Bellariva, she has no idea just how broken it will turn out to be.

 For Playground Makerspace, Guillaumit has created augmented reality activated masks for children to create, explore, and share with their friends.